Published Oct 12, 2022

 • Prolonged loneliness and isolation are associated with a number of poor outcomes in both regards to physical and mental health.
 This is why it’s so important to combat loneliness.

-• There are various ways to connect more with others and foster positive relationships that can help alleviate feelings of loneliness.
+• There are various ways to connect more with others and foster positive relationships that can help alleviate and manage feelings of loneliness, including joining meetup groups, attending social events, or participating in volunteer opportunities.

 group of people smiling together while sitting near the table